denverpost/specialtemplate/README.md

 1. Paste raw text into empty Word document.
 2. Find and Replace twice: replace " with " and ' with ' (replacing all single and double quotes with themselves force Word to calculate which direction each should curl)
-3. Copy result and paste into Sublime Text and then Select All
+3. Copy the result and paste it all into Sublime Text and then hit Select All.
 4. Under "Tools," select "Command Pallete" and type "enc"
 5. The first result should be "HTML: Encode special characters" -- hit Enter
 6. Do a Find/Replace for `&ndash;` -> `&mdash;`
 7. Search for any occurrences of `&quot;` and manually change them to right or left double quotes.
 8. Put your cursor at the very beginning of a paragraph.
-Hold shift and hit the Left Arrow key.
+Hold shift and hit the Left Arrow key once.
-9. Copy the highlighted line break
+9. Copy the highlighted line break.
 10. Open Find/Replace and past it into the Find box.
-11. In the Replace box, type `</p>`, hit Paste, and then type `<p>`
+11. In the Replace box, type `</p>`, hit Paste again, and then type `<p>`
-12. Hit replace all and you should have paragraph tags on every graf (you'll have to pu in the very first `<p>` and very last `</p>` by hand)
+12. Hit Replace All and you should have paragraph tags on every graf (you'll have to put in the very first `<p>` and very last `</p>` by hand).
-13. Scroll through to make sure no paragraphs are broken into more than one by accident, and change the paragraph tags to `<hs class="subheading">...</h3>` if there are any subheads in the text
+13. Scroll through to make sure no paragraphs are broken into more than one by accident, and change the paragraph tags to `<h3 class="subheading">...</h3>` if there are any subheads.
 14. Violà!

 ### Checklist